Plan one loan cancellation criteria.

 Interest Rates

 The interest rate on student loans varies depending on your circumstances.
 For Plan 2 loans (for students who started university after 2012), the interest is calculated as the Retail Price Index (RPI) plus 3% while studying.
-After finishing studies, it depends on your income.
+After finishing your studies, it depends on your income.

 For Plan 1 loans (for students who started university between 1998 and 2011), the interest rate is either the RPI or the Bank of England base rate plus 1%, whichever is lower.